DaceyForward/Project-1-Concentration-Game/README.md

 - Player begins game by clicking on a tile
 - The tiles turn slightly darker grey and transform as the player hovers over them
 - The game timer begins when the first tile of the game is clicked
-- The player clicks on two tiles, and after 1 second, the tiles turn back over
+- The player clicks on two tiles, and after one second, the tiles turn back over
 - When the player gets a matching pair of tiles, the tiles will stay facing up, increasing their score each time they match a pair
 - When the player matches all the tiles, the timer is stopped and a message displays with the score and winner
 - When this message displays, the "play again" button appears